HarmoWatch/ngx-redux-core/README.md

 #### 5.2 Using the `@ReduxSelect` annotation

-If you want to access the state values in your component you can use the `@ReduxSelect` decorator. *ngx-redux* can not determine which state you mean automatically, because decorators run outside the Angular context.
-For that you've to pass in a reference to your state class as 2nd argument.
+If you want to access the state values in your component you can use the `@ReduxSelect` decorator. *ngx-redux* can not determine which state you mean, because decorators run outside the Angular context.
+For that you've to pass in a reference to your state class as the 2nd argument.
 When you specify an absolute path, you don't need the 2nd argument anymore.

 > Note: [distinctUntilChanged](http://rxmarbles.com/#distinctUntilChanged) is applied automatically